 Enmerkar and Inanna

 The chief regional goddess during the days of Enmerkar was Inanna.
 She is described as the goddess of sex, war and power.
-Her worship included a variety of perverted sexual rites, and her chief center of worship was located in Enmerkar’s city Uruk (a new cult location, superseding worship of her father-god Enki at Eridu/Babel—perhaps this was after the incident at the tower of Babel?).
+Her worship included a variety of perverted sexual rites, and her chief center of worship was located in Enmerkar’s city Uruk (a new cult location, superseding worship of the god Enki at Eridu/Babel—perhaps this was after the incident at the tower of Babel?).

 Inanna is recorded as being related to Utu-Shamash (grandfather of Enmerkar).
 In the above-mentioned Enmerkar and Ensuhgirana text, Enmerkar describes having sexual relations with Inanna.
 She is his counselor and gives him political instructions.
 There is even at least one possible reference of her as Enmerkar’s wife.

 The Sumerians called her Inanna.
 The Assyrians and Babylonians called her Ishtar.
 The Canaanites and Israelites called her Astarte.
 Her Greek and Roman equivalents are Aphrodite and Venus, respectively.
 She was also generally known as the “queen of heaven.”
-Her worship continues in various forms (thinly veiled) to this very day—especially in Catholicism.
-Mother Mary is worshiped under the name “queen of heaven.”
-Easter is another form of the name Ishtar and Astarte (and pronounced similarly).
+Easter is another form of the name Ishtar and Astarte (and pronounced similarly)—and numerous peculiar Easter traditions can be traced back to this goddess.
 Regarding Easter: According to traditions cited by the first-century c.e. author Hyginus, a woman called the “Syrian goddess” and “Venus” is supposed to have hatched from an “egg of wondrous size” that fell from heaven.
-(Painted eggs, bunnies and hot cross buns were no part of original Christianity.)
-Even the hot cross buns are a continuation of the original Astarte worship Jeremiah warned against, when women would “knead the dough, to make cakes to the queen of heaven” (Jeremiah 7:18).
-More information on the religion of Ishtar/Inanna can be found in Alexander Hislop’s The Two Babylons.
+(Painted eggs, bunnies and hot cross buns were, of course, no part of original Christianity.)
+Even the hot cross buns are a continuation of the original Astarte worship Jeremiah warned against, when women would “knead the dough, to make cakes to the queen of heaven” (Jeremiah 7:18; see here for more detail on this subject).

-Thus, we see that at the earliest foundation of civilization—post-Flood, with the tower of Babel, Babylon and subsequent dispersion, the earliest foundations were also laid for world religion, going back to the early Sumerians and Inanna.
-And her links with her much “younger” husband/sexual partner Enmerkar.
+Thus, we see that at the earliest foundation of civilization—post-Flood, with the tower of Babel, Babylon and subsequent dispersion, the earliest foundations were also laid for world religion, going back to the early Sumerians and Inanna, as well as a connection with her much “younger” husband/sexual partner Enmerkar.
 Again, this parallels the story of Nimrod.

 Assyrian Queen Semiramis is linked to Ishtar and Astarte.
-She was the wife of King Ninus, who, according to tradition, was the founder of Nineveh and was himself also one and the same as Nimrod (equated as such by second-century b.c.e.
+She was the wife of King Ninus, who, according to classical accounts, was the founder of Nineveh and was himself also one and the same as Nimrod (equated as such, for example, by the second-century b.c.e.
 Greek historian Apollodorus, among others).
-This early husband and wife pair is also traditionally linked as an incestuous mother-son couple.
-(Again, see The Two Babylons for more information.)
+This early husband and wife pair is also traditionally linked as an incestuous mother-son couple (as expounded on in detail by Alexander Hislop’s The Two Babylons).
 After the death of Nimrod, Semiramis deified a later, illegitimate son as a reincarnation of her husband.
 This son is sometimes referred to as “Tammuz” (Ezekiel 8:14), or the Sumerian name “Dumuzid.”
-Interestingly, after Enmerkar’s death, there is first an initial ruler and then a man named Dumuzid takes the throne.
+Interestingly, after Enmerkar’s death, there is first an initial ruler, followed afterwards by a man named Dumuzid.
 Could this have been the son of Enmerkar and Inanna?

-There has also been much research connecting Nimrod and Semiramis with the Egyptian Isis, Osiris and Horus “mother-son worship” story, a common refrain found in Hinduism and other religions, finally translating into the popular Catholic form of mother-son worship.
+There has also been much research connecting Nimrod and Semiramis with the Egyptian Isis, Osiris and Horus “mother-son worship” story, a common refrain also carried along into Hinduism and other religions.

 Ancient gods and goddesses are commonly dismissed as purely mythical—doing so, however, is a mistake.
 It is highly likely that at least many of them are derived from real human leaders, who in the passage of time (even during their lifetimes) were deified, such as with Inanna.